Best Coffee For Non Coffee Drinkers: The 6 Best Flavors For Non-Drinkers Who Want To Enjoy Coffee

 2. French Vanilla

 French vanilla involves a pod of fresh vanilla added to the brew.
 You can also whisk together cream in to supplement your morning cup.

 It’s a delectable flavor, adding some deep sweetness to a light or medium roast coffee.
 French vanilla combines effortlessly with other flavors, including caramel and hazelnut, helping you get into the java groove and improving the taste.
-You can get the French Vanilla creamer from Amazon here.
+You can try the French Vanilla flavored coffee from Lifeboost here.

 Vanilla is also available as an artificial flavor.
 However, if you want that true vanilla aroma, it’s best to go with the real deal.